1961

 Greenwood MS, Movement

-Born in Kosciusko Mississippi of Black and Choctaw ancestry, James Meredith serves 9 years in the Air Force before returning home to attend Jackson State College (a segregated Black college).
-In January of 1961, he applies for transfer to the University of Mississippi — known as "Ole Miss" — a bastion of white privilege and sacred symbol of southern gentillity and confederate mythos.
+Born in Kosciusko Mississippi of Black and Choctaw ancestry, James Meredith serves nine years in the Air Force before returning home to attend Jackson State College (a segregated Black college).
+In January of 1961, he applies for transfer to the University of Mississippi — known as 'Ole Miss — a bastion of white privilege and a sacred symbol of southern gentillity & confederate mythos.
 He is denied admission.

-Represented by NAACP attorney Constance Baker Motley, he files suit in Federal court.
-In 1962 the Fifth Circut Court rules that he is being denied admission because of his race in violation of Brown v Board of Education.
-The court orders that he be admitted to Ole Miss.
-Eight long years after the Brown decision, Mississippi is finally told to admit a Black to a white-only school.
+Represented by NAACP attorney Constance Baker Motley, he files suit in federal court.
+In 1962 the Fifth Circut Court rules that he is being denied admission because of his race in violation of Brown v.
+Board of Education.
+The court orders that he be admitted.
+Eight long years after the Brown decision, Mississippi is finally told to admit a Black student to a white-only school.

 Meredith has no illusions.
 He later explains: "I was engaged in a war.
 I considered myself engaged in a war from day one.
 And my objective was to force the federal government — the Kennedy administration at that time — into a position where they would have to use the United States military force to enforce my rights as a citizen."
 Looking back years later, Constance Baker Motley put it this way: "People have forgotten about it, but it was, as I say, the last battle of the Civil War, actually fought on this campus that night."

 White students surround Meredith's dorm and the registration office.
 They chant: "Two-four-one-three, we hate Kennedy!
 Kill the nigger-loving bastards!"
-Armed Klansmen from around the state flood into Oxford to lynch Meredith.
-The swarm grows to more than 2,000.
-Led by former Army Major-General Edwin Walker — who had been forced to retire when he refused to stop distributing racist literature to his soldiers — they attack the Marshals guarding Meredith with bricks, bottles, guns, and fire bombs.
-The Mississippi state troopers charged with maintaining "law and order" disappear, leaving the Marshals to face the mob alone.
+Determined to lynch Meredith, armed Klansmen from around the state and as far away as Selma and Birmingham Alabama swarm into Oxford.
+The crowd, a volatile mixture of KKK, students, and townsmen, grows to more than 2,000.
+The mob is led by former Army Major-General Edwin Walker, who had been forced to retire when he refused to stop distributing racist hate literature to his soldiers.
+They attack the Marshals guarding Meredith with bricks, bottles, guns, and fire bombs.
+Mississippi state troopers charged with maintaining "law and order" disappear, leaving the Marshals to face the horde alone.

 The Marshals desperately try to hold back the lynch mob with tear gas.
 Half of them are wounded, 30 of them are shot.
 The crowd lashes out at journalists — they murder French reporter Paul Guihard.
-A second man is also killed, the circumstances unclear.
-With tear gas running low and the mob closing in, the Marshals plea for reinforcements.
-President Kennedy calls up the Mississippi National Guard, but only 67 men of Troop E respond.
+A second man is also killed under circumstances that remain unclear to this day.
+With tear gas running low and the raging horde closing in, the Marshals plea for reinforcements.
+President Kennedy calls up Troop E of the Mississippi National Guard, but only 67 men respond.
 Led by Captain "Chooky" Falkner (nephew of author William Faulkner) they try to rescue the Marshals and Meredith.
 They are not enough.

-As the battle rages, Kennedy finally — at long last — sends in the Army to restore order.
-An Army officer later recalled:
+As the battle rages, Kennedy finally — at long last — sends in the United States Army to restore order.
+An officer later recalled:

 Meredith later wrote: